 Elementor gives you full license to use any of the templates for your business.
 There’s a field to search for specific templates by page type, template name, or tag.
 Plus, all templates are mobile responsive.
 You can insert them into any page with just one click.

-- A library will load.
+2. A library will load.
 To preview a template, click the magnifying glass icon or on the image.
+Or simply hover over one.

 Finished!
 Your template is all loaded and ready for customization.